 There may be a satisficing component here where our evil does not specifically connect to the Grand Story, but that we suffered is connected to the grand story.

 However, 1) the evils that we experience can be so humiliating that it’s hard to see how God could both love us and allow us to suffer them.
 If God truly loved us, he wouldn’t have us suffer as much as we do, in the ways we do, in the first place.
 And 2) it looks like we are being treated by God as pawns in a game of value chess where we are used as tools to generate the suffering necessary to create the Grand Story.
-God shouldn’t be looking at the world like it’s one number against another, the tally of total goodness vs total suffering, and as long as the goodness tally is higher than everyone is okay.
+God shouldn’t be looking at the world like it’s one number against another, the tally of total goodness vs total suffering, and as long as the goodness tally is higher then everyone is okay.
 God should see us as the individuals we are who think and feel and hurt.

 A counter is that the Grand Story does hold our best interest at heart; we are glorified through Jesus, and this glory dwarfs the humiliation we experience.
 Again, God demonstrates his love for us by dying for us; it’s not merely about tallies at all.